 Nicole Wong (Ms Nicole!)

 .
-Graduate Diploma in Counselling (Flinders Uni, Adelaide) - in progress
+Masters in Counselling (Flinders Uni, Adelaide) - in progress

 .
 Certified Hypnotherapist (RTT Training School, Sydney) - Nov, 2018